nikolayg/nikgrozev-website/_posts/blog/2018-09-04-diy-type-safe-aop-in-typescript.md

 Recently, I have been working on a few TypeScript projects where I had to implement audit logging for many opeartions.
 For example, I had to log every request to an external API and the received response or error message.
-I also had to audit log every attempt to access externally hosted resources e.g. SMTP or WebDAV servers.
+I also had to audit log every attempt to access externally hosted resources (e.g. SMTP or WebDAV servers).

-I had to wrap every function invocation, which needed to be audit logged, with the same audit logging logic.
+I had to wrap every function invocation, which needed to be audited, with the same logging logic.
 For simplicity, let's assume the audit logging had to be done via `console.log`.
 For just 2 API calls I had to write code like this: